OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 QmlTypes.registerPackage("com.mycompany.messaging", 1);
 ```

-You could also specify the package's version by annotating the
+You could also specify the package's version and qml classes by annotating the
-**package-info.java** with `QmlImportMajorVersion`:
+**package-info.java** with `QmlImport`:

 ``` java
 @io.qt.qml.util.QmlImport(majorVersion=1, classes={Message.class})